 Characterized by its emphasis on ethical and socially responsible leadership, the Master of Business Administration program at Mount Mercy University challenges students to think globally and strategically while using a multidisciplinary approach to solve business problems.
-Students can earn the MBA in either the face-to-face or exclusively online format.
+Students can take coursework in any of the following formats: face-toface, live/online or exclusively online.

 The block format allows students to complete the program in less than two years, while maintaining full-time employment.
-Face-to-face classes are offered on weeknights.
+Face-toface classes are offered on weeknights.
 In several classes students work together to create solutions to real business problems with non-profit organizations in the community as clients, also gaining an interdisciplinary approach to leadership development in the tradition of Mercy values.